Additional Pre-College Programs

 The Summer Science Training Program is one of five programs designed to stimulate interest in science, mathematics and technology among pre-college students.
 The other four programs are:

-- The Glenna Hazeltine Women in Mathematics and Science Conference
+- The Glenna Hazeltine Women in Mathematics, Science, and Technology Conference

-The 31st Annual Conference is sponsored by Johnson & Johnson Consumer Products U.S., the Glenna Hazeltine Endowment, and Millersville University.
+The 32nd annual conference is sponsored by the Glenna Hazeltine Endowment, Phoenix Contact, Inc., and Millersville University.
 The purpose of the conference is to encourage young women in grades 7 through 12 to consider careers in science and mathematics by giving them opportunities to meet with a variety of professional women role models who have successfully pursued scientific and mathematically-oriented careers.
-The next conference will be held on April 3rd, 2018.
-The keynote speaker for this year’s event is Dr. Claire Parkinson, a climate scientist, presenting True Stories of Life as a Polar Researcher and NASA Scientist.
+The next conference will be held on April 2, 2019.
+The keynote speaker for this year’s event is Dr. Jenna P. Carpenter, Founding Dean and Professor of Engineering at Campbell University, presenting Fearlessly Female: Rocking Your Place in the World of STEM!.

-An information letter and registration materials will be mailed to schools in selected counties in early February.
-For more information, visit the website, or contact the Office of the Dean, College of Science and Technology, at 717-871-4292.
+An information letter and registration materials are mailed to schools in selected counties in January.
+For more information, visit the program website, or contact the Office of the Dean, College of Science and Technology, at 717-871-4292.

 - Brossman Foundation and Ronald E. Frisbie Science Lectureship and Competition

-Information and registration materials are sent to local and eastern Pennsylvania high schools in early fall 2018.
+Information and registration materials are sent to local and eastern Pennsylvania high schools in early fall.
 An advisor and two students (grades 10 and/or 11) from each school will be invited to attend.
-For more information, please contact the Office of the Dean, College of Science and Technology, at 717-871-4292.
+For more information, visit the program website, or contact the Office of the Dean, College of Science and Technology, at 717-871-4292.

 - Spotlight on Mathematics, Science and Technology Program